 Another big no-no is ordering your content by popularity.
-As tempting as it is to show off your biggest videos and how many views they’ve received, if they’re no longer relevant or part of your current content strategy, it makes no sense to overly promote them.
+As tempting as it is to show off your biggest videos and how many views they’ve received, if they’re no longer relevant or part of your current video content strategy, it makes no sense to overly promote them.
 Whilst your big ‘hero’ videos (see ‘Help Hub Hero’ section below) will undoubtedly feature at the top of your YouTube channel it’s important to know when to switch focus and move on.
 Keeping old content at the top of your YouTube channel for ages can quickly create the impression you have nothing new to shout about and actually put people off.

 Understanding Video SEO